Ann Shelton /

 Photo Bonny Beattie.

-Ann Shelton, Pākehā/Italian (b.
-1967, Aotearoa New Zealand) received her MFA from the University of British Columbia, Vancouver, Canada.
-She lives in Te Whanganui-a-Tara Wellington, New Zealand and exhibits internationally.
-Her most recent museum survey, Dark Matter, curated by Zara Stanhope (Director, Govett-Brewster Art Gallery, Ngāmotu New Plymouth, Aotearoa New Zealand), was hosted by Auckland Art Gallery Toi o Tāmaki in 2016 and toured to Christchurch Art Gallery Te Puna o Waiwhetū in 2017.
+Ann Shelton (b.
+1967, Pākehā/Italian) received her MFA from the University of British Columbia, Vancouver, Canada and identifies as queer.
+Shelton lives in Te Whanganui-a-Tara Wellington, Aotearoa New Zealand and exhibits internationally.
+The first of her several solo exhibitions in the United States was at Denny Gallery in 2019.
+Shelton’s recent body of work, jane says, has been exhibited internationally and the accompanying performance The physical garden, has been performed numerous times.
+Her museum survey, Dark Matter, curated by Zara Stanhope (Director, Govett-Brewster Art Gallery) was hosted by Auckland Art Gallery Toi o Tāmaki in 2016 and toured to Christchurch Art Gallery Te Puna o Waiwhetū in 2017.
 The catalogue accompanying the exhibition included essays by Abigail Solomon-Godeau, Ulrich Bauer, Donna West Brett, Dorita Hannah and John Di Stefano, and Stanhope.

 Shelton is Honorary Research Fellow in Photography at Whiti o Rehua, School of Art, Massey University, Te Kunenga ki Pūrehuroa.